Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 follow symlinks = *BOOLEAN* (default: *no*) **(V)**

 > The default setting is false thus symlinks are not followed on the server.
-This is the same behaviour as OS X's AFP server.
-Setting the option to true causes afpd to follow symlinks on the server. symlinks may point outside of the AFP volume, currently afpd doesn't do any checks for "wide symlinks".
+This is the same behaviour as Mac OS X's AFP server.
+Setting the option to true causes afpd to follow symlinks on the server.
 >
+> When a client creates a symlink via AFP, the target is validated: absolute paths, paths containing **..** components, relative paths that resolve outside the volume root, and targets on a different filesystem device than the volume are rejected.
+>
-> ***NOTE:*** This option will subtly break when the symlinks point across filesystem boundaries.
+> ***NOTE:*** This option is security-sensitive, and should only be enabled if you understand the security implications of allowing clients to follow symlinks on the server.

 invisible dots = *BOOLEAN* (default: *no*) **(V)**